“Valorant is cutthroat, punishing, and addictive as hell” –Cecilia D’Anastasio

 The game was originally called Project A but has since changed to Valorant.
 It is developed by Riot Games, the makers of League of Legends – one of the most popular games over the past decade.
 The hype is real!

 On the day of closed beta release, Valorant reached a million concurrent viewers on Twitch.
-It also trended on Twitter when the game isn’t playable by the general public yet.
+It also trended on Twitter when the game wasn’t playable by the general public yet.
 These numbers beat the launch viewership of popular games like Apex Legends and Call of Duty: Warzone.

 .@Slasher first reported this, but find it pretty fascinating. @PlayVALORANT influencer content, as of this tweet, has 941,000 viewers and @riotgames didn't pay a cent for people to participate in last weekend's bootcamp.
 The same can't be said for other games.